- Core Assay Facility (CAF)

 "You learn how to be accountable for your actions and ensure that the part you are working on does not violate any of the regulations of the experiment.
 And if it does, to make sure you can correct it."

-Questions Undergraduates Can Ask During a Lab Position Interview
+Questions Undergraduates Can Ask When Interviewing for a Research Assistant Position

-- How much of a time commitment am I expected to give?
+- How much of a time commitment is expected?

 - What projects would I be involved with?